Idea evaluation – What is it and how should one do it?

 Idea evaluation is a tool for decision-making, not a substitute for actually testing or piloting the ideas!

-For more tips on how to create an effective idea management process, we’d recommend you to read our guide on idea management processes, as well as our post on how to manage ideas.
+For more tips on how to create an effective idea management process, we’d recommend you read our guide on idea management processes.